open-mmlab/mmdetection3d/configs/dgcnn/README.md

 <!-- [ALGORITHM] -->

-We implement DGCNN and provide the result and checkpoints on ScanNet and S3DIS datasets.
+We implement DGCNN and provide the result and checkpoints on S3DIS dataset.

 ```
 @article{dgcnn,